 Changes to physical characteristics of airside facilities at an aerodrome may include but not limited to:

-Construction, realignment, or alteration any runway or other aircraft landing or take- off area of an aerodrome;
+Construction, realignment, or alteration of the manoeuvring area;

-Construction or realignment, of a taxiway associated with a landing or takeoff area of an Aerodrome.
+Construction, realignment or alteration of apron.

 Checklist.

 AIH Checklist, Physical Characteristics, Visual Aid And Aerodrome Facilities FORM AGA-ATI-0002 presented in Appendix 7B-2 and [MAS] Appendix C.5 Aerodrome Certification Manual Contents Checklist (Form [AGA CHECKLIST]) Part 4.5 relating to aerodrome movement area, must be completed prior to initial certification and during the inspection for certificate renewal.